 Get all of your course materials with First Day® Complete!
 The First Day® Complete program gives you access to all of your course materials, no need to shop around.
 A standard fee applies, although a website for opting out of this fee is coming soon.

 Sagan Academic Resource Center (ARC)

 The ARC staff works with all levels of students, including under-prepared students and honors students, who want to enhance academic skills, improve study habits, increase knowledge, build confidence, and earn higher grades.
-Resources and support are available to students in the Writing Center, the Quantitative Skills Center, the Academic Skills Center, and the Disability Services Center: Sagan Academic Resource Center
+Resources and support are available to students in the Writing Center, the Quantitative Skills Center, the Academic Skills Center, and the Accessibility Services Office: Sagan Academic Resource Center

 Departmental Peer Tutoring

-Peer tutoring services are offered in the afternoons and evenings at Beeghly Library and other locations on campus for one- and some two-hundred level courses in the following subject areas: Astronomy, Biology, Chemistry, Computer Science, Economics, Geography, Mathematics, Modern Foreign Languages, Physics, and Psychology.
+Peer tutoring services are offered in the afternoons and evenings at Beeghly Library and other locations on campus for one- and some two-hundred level courses in the following subject areas: Astronomy, Biology, Chemistry, Computer Science, Economics, Geography, Mathematics, Physics, Psychology, and World Languages & Cultures.
 Check the Departmental Tutoring schedule for days, locations, and times.

 Checklist of Actions for Transfer Students

 - Have your official transcript(s) sent to OWU's Office of the Registrar as well as AP, IB, A Level test scores.

 - Be prepared to provide the Office of the Registrar with course descriptions (i.e., links to web pages) and/or syllabi for each transfer course you want to count as an equivalent course in your intended major at OWU.

 - Review requirements for all degrees and competency and distribution requirements.